tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-for the next movie we have another documentary and I'm putting it in Fierce it's called *How to Survive a Plague* which is the story of ACT UP which is basically the reason that treatments for AIDS and HIV actually became available to people they were a nice way of saying it is that they were a protest movement um straight people at the time would maybe even go so far as to call them terrorists but they were not they were a protest movement fighting to make AIDS treatment available and they're the only reason that HIV and AIDS today is considered a very livable disease it's something that if you're diagnosed with it's not a death sentence anymore you take a pill every day and you're probably good and it's because of these people that we got there and the fact that thousands of them had to die literally fighting for their lives before we could get there because the government especially in the United States was so just the government just didn't give a damn and I feel like their story really ought to be told because there are a lot of people who don't know the story of act up and don't know the story of the gay men's health crisis and don't know the story of HIV and AIDS and they just know that it used to kill you and now it doesn't and it's like yeah but the story of how we got there is so important and necessary I feel like a lot of people my age and younger don't appreciate it so much because we came of AIDS after protease inhibitors kind of kicked in really necessary viewing for people who don't know the full context of what was going on in the 80s and early 90s
+For the next movie we have another documentary, and I'm putting it in Fierce.
+It's called *How to Survive a Plague* which is the story of ACT UP which is basically the reason that treatments for AIDS and HIV actually became available to people.
+They were-- a nice way of saying it is that they were a protest movement... straight people at the time would maybe even go so far as to call them terrorists, but they were not, they were a protest movement fighting to make AIDS treatment available.
+And they're the only reason that HIV and AIDS today is considered a very livable disease.
+It's something that, if you're diagnosed with, it's not a death sentence anymore.
+You take a pill every day and you're probably good.
+And it's because of these people that we got there and the fact that thousands of them had to die literally fighting for their lives before we could get there because the government, especially in the United States, was *so* just-- the government just didn't give a damn.
+And I feel like their story really ought to be told because there are a lot of people who don't know the story of ACT UP and don't know the story of the Gay Men's Health Crisis and don't know the story of HIV and AIDS, and they just know that it used to kill you and now it doesn't.
+And it's like yeah, but the story of how we got there is so important and necessary.
+I feel like a lot of people my age and younger don't appreciate it so much because we came of AIDS after protease inhibitors kind of kicked in?
+Really necessary viewing for people who don't know the full context of what was going on in the 80s and early 90s.

 </james>
 <from></from>